tomecode/show-me-password-sqldev-jdev/README.md

 - Restart JDeveloper to complete the extension installation.

 #### How to Use
-If you click menu item "File->Show Me Password", then displays a window that contains a table (with columns: connection type, connection name, user name and decrypted (saved) password to database) with list of all stored connections in JDeveloper.
+If you click on the menu: "File"->"Show password" a window will appear that contains a table (with columns: connection type, connection name, user name and decrypted (saved) password to database) with list of all stored connections in JDeveloper.

 ### Extension for Oracle JDeveloper 11g (version: 11.x)